One needs happy and productive employees to establish a workplace and grow. The key to keeping the employees contented is to have a great workplace.

-Regardless of whether your office concept is of cabins or cubicles, ensure that you have an adequate space where employees are able to collaborate in.
+Regardless of whether your office concept is of cabins or cubicles, ensure that you have an adequate space where employees can collaborate.
 This will generate team creativity and productivity with comradeship.

 11. Have meals together:

 An effective way to improve employee relations with each other is by arranging meals together.
-There is no need of spending a lot of money to do this.
-A simple pizza or sandwich meals will suffice.
+There is no need for spending a lot of money to do this.
+A simple pizza or sandwich meal will suffice.
 Do a demonstration and then leave the employees to chat and delve into one another.